By Vincent Masat

-The Life Sciences sector is in a precarious state, sparked by global economic and regulatory pressures, rising labor costs and outdated cultural models.
+The life sciences sector is in a precarious state, sparked by global economic and regulatory pressures, and rising labour costs.
 The industry is also faced with a shortage of quality talent — individuals who have the necessary soft skills and technical expertise to drive growth and innovation.
 Further exacerbating the talent shortage is the general shortage of junior Science, Technology, Engineering and Math (STEM) talent, particularly in specific geographies.

 1. Redefine Critical Skills

-The Life Sciences industry is restricting itself by relying too heavily on sourcing traditional hires with highly technical knowledge and direct role experience.
+The life sciences industry relies too heavily on sourcing traditional hires with highly technical knowledge and direct role experience.
 This narrow view often stems from a long-established reactive approach to talent acquisition within an organization.
-When asked to think about the future, talent leaders without a transformative approach miss their opportunity to be seen as change agents as they often resort to comfort areas — for example, their grasp on the minimum technical capabilities required today, as opposed to the underlying skills necessary to create a workforce that will embrace change in this ever-evolving industry.
+When asked to think about the future, talent leaders who lack vision resort to traditional tactics and miss their opportunity to be seen as change agents.
+They may focus on technical capabilities required today for the role, rather than the underlying skills necessary to create a workforce that will embrace change in this ever-evolving industry.

-Modern talent leaders understand the need to more broadly define their understanding of critical skills.
-They use a less technical and more nuanced approach to proactively recruit an array of emerging and experienced candidates from creative and scientific backgrounds.
-They help their organizations understand the value of candidates with a balance of technical, behavioral and leadership skills —those who embrace change and understand the importance of strategic thinking.
+Transformative talent leaders understand the need to broaden their understanding of critical skills.
+They use a less-technical and more-nuanced approach to proactively recruit an array of emerging and experienced candidates from creative and scientific backgrounds.
+They help their hiring managers understand the value of candidates who have a balance of technical, behavioral and leadership skills and understand the importance of strategic thinking.
 The result is stronger, more adaptable quality hires and the avoidance of direct talent poaching, which is so common in the industry.

 Hiring quality talent in a tight market requires proactively creating deep and diverse talent pools.
 To do this, engagement must be sincere, intentional and consistent.
 Employers need to move beyond simple job postings, promoting local events and organizational updates.
-Strategic engagement requires a marketing-minded, social, mobile and employee-centric approach — this is accomplished by developing and implementing and well-defined Employer Value Proposition (EVP).
+Strategic engagement requires a marketing-minded, social, mobile and candidate-centric approach — this is accomplished by developing and implementing a well-defined Employer Value Proposition (EVP).

-With the guidance of an EVP, organizations can provide engaging, relevant material to targeted audiences, demonstrating what joining the industry can offer — both personally and professionally — while raising awareness of the organization.
-The result is not only a larger quantity of candidates available, but also a higher quality, as the individuals who are engaged have self-selected with the promoted messages and commonly passed the first hurdle of cultural fit.
+With the guidance of a strong and appealing EVP, organizations can provide engaging, relevant material to targeted audiences, demonstrating what joining the industry can offer — both personally and professionally — while raising awareness of the organization.
+The result is more high-quality candidates, as the individuals who engage with your messaging self-select in and pass the first hurdle of cultural fit.

-- The human agenda must be embedded across the entire organization in order to truly effect change and attract the right talent.
-Building a sustainable talent strategy that includes the following components will ensure the recruitment function is viewed as a competitive advantage for the organization.
+The human agenda must be embedded across the entire organization to truly effect change and attract the right talent.
+Building a sustainable talent strategy that includes the following components will ensure the recruitment function is a competitive advantage for the organization.

-- Improve Market Intelligence.
-Gaining insight into target markets provides organizations with the opportunity to proactively identify business-critical talent across the business, as well as analyze the current skills gap.
+- Improve Market Intelligence: Gaining insight into target markets helps organizations identify business-critical talent, as well as analyze the current skills gap.

-- Improve Visibility with Talent Analytics.
-Tracking and evaluating metrics provides insight into performance, in addition to enabling proactive recruitment.
-To effectively recruit the right talent, leaders must first understand the soft skills, competencies and professional qualifications they need.
+- Improve Visibility with Talent Analytics: Tracking and evaluating metrics provides insight into performance, in addition to enabling proactive recruitment.